flyteorg/flyte/docs/deployment/configuration/performance.rst

 Multi-Cluster mode
 ===================

 If the K8s cluster itself becomes a performance bottleneck, Flyte supports adding multiple K8s dataplane clusters by default.
-Each dataplane cluster has one or more FlytePropellers running in them, and flyteadmin manages the routing and assigning of workloads to these clusters.
+Each dataplane cluster has one or more FlytePropellers running in it, and flyteadmin manages the routing and assigning of workloads to these clusters.

 Improving etcd Performance